-Trent is a former CEO of Capricorn Society from 2001 to 2011, one of Australia's largest and most successful cooperative enterprises which also includes Travellers Choice Member Capricorn Travel, as well as having a 15-year General Management career in Australia's largest retailers.
-He holds postgraduate qualifications in business and e-commerce and is a Faculty Member and Fellow of the Australian Institute of Company Directors and a certified Director (IDP-C) from INSEAD University (France).
+Trent has a speciality in member-owned/member-governed businesses and is a former CEO of Capricorn Society from 2001 to 2011, one of Australia's largest and most successful cooperative enterprises which also includes Travellers Choice member, Capricorn Travel.
+He holds postgraduate qualifications in business, ecommerce, ESG and sustainability, and is a Faculty Member and Fellow of the Australian Institute of Company Directors as well as a certified Director (IDP-C) from INSEAD University (France).